-The Sarah B. Foulke Friendship Trails (the Friendship Trails) are envisioned as a network of interconnected and stand-alone trails traversing a mosaic of public and private lands dispersed throughout the Palmertown Region.
+The Sarah B. Foulke Friendship Trails (the Friendship Trails) are envisioned as a network of interconnected and stand-alone trails traversing a mosaic of public and private lands dispersed throughout the Palmertown Range.
 The trails will be located on public land (Moreau Lake State Park, Lincoln Mountain State Forest, Daniels Road State Forest, Saratoga County Forests, and potentially town and county owned tracts), as well as on institutional lands (Skidmore College, Open Space Institute, Saratoga PLAN), and on private landowners' properties protected by conservation easements that permit public access.
 The trails will consist of long-distance connector trails and shorter loop trails, multi-use, and, in aggregate, collectively accommodate the spectrum of trail users of all abilities, as feasible and appropriate.

 The trails will foster friendship, as well as opportunities for personal solitude and renewal.
 The Friendship Trails will provide enjoyment through an inclusive spectrum of outdoor activities, providing opportunities across the system for walking, running, wheel-chairing, dog-walking, mountain-biking, horseback-riding, birdwatching, hunting, botanizing, forest-bathing, paddling, cross-country skiing, snowshoeing, snowmobiling, and learning about nature and local history.
+Sarah B. Foulke was a local attorney who relished time in the woods hiking with friends and their dogs.
+The trustees of her estate honored her legacy by providing funding to plan and design the Sarah

+B. Foulke Friendship Trails system in the Palmertown Range.
 The Master Plan is a precursor to site-specific design and development of trail segments and trail networks for individual properties in the future.
 Development of a master trail plan emerged as the Palmertown Guidance Committee's top priority for implementing the recommendations in the Southern Palmertown Conservation and Recreation Strategy produced in October 2018, with the help of consultants Alta Planning and Design and Bernuth & Williamson.